KV Diksmuide-Oostende

-K.V.
-Diksmuide-Oostende, formerly K.S.V.
-Diksmuide, is a Belgian football club from Oostende, previously Diksmuide.
-The club is affiliated with the Royal Belgian Football Association under matricule number 1972, which it retained following its merger and currently play in Belgian Division 2, the fourth tier of Belgian football.
+Koninklijke Voetbalclub Diksmuide-Oostende, commonly known as KVDO, formerly KSV Diksmuide, is a Belgian football club from Oostende, previously Diksmuide.
+Founded in 1934 as KSV Diksmuide under matricule number 1972, in 2024 they merged with the recently bankrupted KV Oostende to form KVDO.
+They currently play in Belgian Division 2, the fourth tier of Belgian football.

 History

+KSV Diksmuide (1934-2024)

-KSV Diksmuide joined the Belgian football association in the early 1930s.
+KSV Diksmuide was established in 1934.
 The club started in the lower regional leagues and remained in the provincial leagues for the following decades.

 In 1970, the club was promoted for the first time to the national Fourth Division.
 However, Diksmuide finished last in its series and was relegated after just one season.